 A job seeker with full-time requirements who is undertaking either full-time or part-time education or training as an approved activity can only be required to accept an offer of suitable employment if the hours of employment would fit around the timing of their study (see examples below).

-People with part-time participation requirements (e.g. principal carers and people with a partial capacity to work) are not required to accept any suitable work if they are fully meeting their requirements through their participation in education or training.
+People with part-time participation requirements (e.g. principal carers and people with a partial capacity to work) are not required to accept any suitable work if they are fully meeting their requirements through their participation in approved education or training.

 Where a provider agrees that participation in part-time education or training will enhance the job seeker's employability, the part-time activity should be included in the job seeker's EPP.
 These job seekers will only be required to accept suitable work which fits around the timing of their study and taking into consideration their personal circumstances and assessed capacity may have their job search or other participation requirements reduced.

 What happens if a job seeker is undertaking part-time education or training but their provider does not agree that the activity should be included in the job seeker's EPP?
 Job seekers can undertake part-time education or training at any time but if the activity is not approved and included in their EPP they must continue to fully meet all of their activity test requirements.
+Providers must approve any course a job seeker is undertaking and enter it into the job seekers EPP if the job seeker is a single principal carer and has been granted PES for that course.

 Example 1: Jo is undertaking a child care worker certificate II course.
 This is an approved activity in her EPP.
 She is required to attend TAFE 5 mornings a week from 9am till 12 noon.
 She is offered paid work 2 full days per week.
 Jo is not required to accept this job as it will interfere with her capacity to complete her training.
 Jo can choose to accept the job and renegotiate her TAFE attendance times or withdraw from her course.